tboehnlein/WhatsGone/README.md

 ## Operation
 If the drive is there, it will make a record of all of the files that match the filter patterns with their paths into a text file.

+If there is a backup directory, the record will also get copied there.

 If a drive is missing, a timestamped message will be recorded in a file so it is known when it is missing.

 If the drive has nothing in it, it will not overwrite an existing file.